[ Printer Friendly Version ] [ Report Abuse ]

 ‘Excuse me Madame Pince, could you please inform me where Hermione Granger is.
 I believe she is currently carrying out a detention here.’

-I jumped up and peeked through the shelves to look over to the reception and groaned internally when my worst fears were confirmed and I saw that it was Cormac that was asking where I was.
+I jumped up and peeked through the gaps in the shelves to look over to the reception desk and groaned internally when my worst fears were confirmed.
+Cormac was in the library and asking where I was.
 Of course it was Cormac.
 Who else could actually sound so pompous and arrogant?
+Present company excluded.
 But then how the hell did he know I was here?
 I was pretty sure that I had not mentioned it the night before, but then since I could only remember parts of it, it seemed plausible that I had.

 I stood up, still hunched over and ran to the end of the aisle, pushing past Malfoy as I did and hid behind the bookcase in the next row.
 I crouched down, determined not to be seen.
 I pushed one of the books on the lower shelf to the side, so I could see what was happening.
 I was currently looking at Malfoy’s ankles.
 He was still standing in the same spot where I had nearly knocked him off his feet.
 I looked up at his face to see his eyebrows furrowed and a look of complete confusion on his face.
 He had just turned around in the direction that I had ran and made a move forward when a noise to the left caused us both to turn and look in that direction.